Shakshi3104/footway/README.md

 This application can classify sidewalk surface type from acceleration data obtained by iPhone or iPod touch.

-When you launch the app, press the start button, put your iPhone in your bottoms' pocket, and walk, it wil estimate the sidewalk surface type you walk on.
+When you launch the app, press the start button, put your iPhone in your bottoms' pocket, and walk, it will estimate the sidewalk surface type you walk on.

+The model of sidewalk surface type classifier was trained via `tensorflow.keras`, and converted to Core ML model (`.mlmodel`) by using coremltools.

 ## Requirements
 - iOS 13.1+